kr55/ssis-cataloger-docs/index.md

 - **Automate activities with the command-line utility**: With the command-line utility, you can automate routine migrations in a few clicks.
 The migration script can be integrated with any scheduler or CI-CD tool.
 - **Validate migrated projects automatically**: You can choose to validate all the migrated projects automatically after their migration.

+  ## What objects can be migrated
+- SSIS Catalog Folders.
+- SSIS Build (.ispac) files.
+- Environments and environment variables.
+- Project and package parameter default values including connection manager properties and encrypted passwords.
+- Project and package parameter server-side values including connection manager properties and encrypted passwords.
+-  Folder, project, and environment permissions.

 ## How It Works
-- **Select the source**: Select source SQL Server containing SSISDB to be migrated.
+- **Select the source**: Select the source SQL Server containing SSISDB to be migrated.
-- **Provide the target**: Select target SQL Server where you want to migrate SSISDB.
+- **Provide the target**: Select the target SQL Server where you want to migrate SSISDB.
 - **Manage migration settings**: Perform selection of SSISDB items and manage environment variables and parameter values update rules. critical